harness/developer-hub/docs/self-managed-enterprise-edition/support-bundle-utility.md

 ## Generate the support bundle

 The process of generating the support bundle involves collecting diagnostic information as required by the user.
 This process involves interacting with various system components to gather logs, ConfigMaps (excluding secrets), and override files.
-The support bundle generator is optimized to handle concurrent requests from multiple users and ensure efficient use of resources.
+The support bundle generator is optimized to use minimum resources to collect all the required data without having an effect on running services.

 ### Methods to generate the bundle